 - Features of cerebrovascular disease, peripheral neuropathy or Parkinsonism.

 - Examine gait and ask the patient to do heel to toe walking - if these are abnormal, test reflexes and tone in the lower extremities, and test plantar responses.
-See also separate articles Abnormal Gait and Cerebellar Signs including Cerebellar Ataxia.

 - Test co-ordination by asking the patient to put the opposite heel on the knee and to run the foot down and up the shin (assuming the patient is physically able to do this).

-- Urinalysis: glucose (diabetes) or any indication of a urinary tract infection.
+- Urinalysis: to exclude urinary tract infection.

-- Renal function, blood glucose, electrolytes, LFTs: systemic disease, alcohol abuse, electrolyte abnormalities.
+- Renal function, blood glucose, electrolytes, LFTs.

 - ECG and ambulatory 24-hour ECG for possible arrhythmia.

-Further investigations may include electroencephalography (EEG), CT brain scan, pure tone audiometry, vestibular function tests (eg, electronystagmography), further cardiology investigations (eg, echocardiogram) or other investigations suggested by the presentation of each individual patient.
+Further investigations may include electroencephalography (EEG), CT or MRI brain scan, pure tone audiometry, vestibular function tests (eg, electronystagmography), further cardiology investigations (eg, echocardiogram) or other investigations suggested by the presentation of each individual patient.

 Management depends on the underlying cause but, in general terms, management includes: